Oceano County Airport

 The legendary Santa Maria-style tri-tip sandwich at Firestone Grill.

-Oak-smoked tri-tip with a side of native pinquito beans at The Swiss Restaurant & Bar.
+Oak-smoked tri-tip with pinquito beans at The Swiss Restaurant & Bar.

 The Chilaquiles Supreme at Joe's One Niner Diner, eaten while watching traffic on Runway 19.